 Paris Declaration and Programme of Action for the Least Developed Countries - 1990

 The Second Conference on the Least Developed Countries (LDC-II) reviewed the socio-economic progress made in the 1980s as well as progress in international support measures during that decade.
-At LDC-II, the international community committed itself to urgent and effective action, based on the principle of shared responsibility and strengthened partnership, to arrest and reverse the deterioration in the socio-economic situation in the least developed countries and to revitalize their growth and development.
+At LDC-II, the international community committed itself to urgent and effective action, based on the principle of shared responsibility and strengthened partnership.

 Substantial New Programme of Action for LDCs - 1981

-In order to generate international attention and action to reverse the continuing deterioration of the socio-economic condition of the most vulnerable countries, the First United Nations Conference on the LDCs was held in Paris in 1981.
-It adopted a comprehensive Substantial New Programme of Action for LDCs over the coming decade with the aim to transform LDC economies and enable them to provide minimum standards of nutrition, health, housing and education as well as job opportunities to their citizens, particularly to the rural and urban poor.
+The First United Nations Conference on the LDCs was held in Paris in 1981.
+It adopted a comprehensive Substantial New Programme of Action for LDCs, with the aim of transforming their economies and enabling them to provide minimum standards of nutrition, health, housing and education.
+The Programme also promoted better job opportunities for the LDCs’ poorer citizens.

 The UN System’s efforts to reverse LDCs’ increasing marginalization in the global economy and put them on a path to sustained growth and development dates to the 1960s.